Stacked glass payment cards with an Ft symbol, Parliament building silhouette, and Hungarian flag

 Who Pays 15% vs 28%

 The 15% SZJA applies to all individuals on crypto gains.
-The 13% SZOCHO applies to "independent activity income" - essentially, if the NAV classifies your crypto activity as a business or self-employment rather than casual investment.
+The 13% SZOCHO applies to "independent activity income"; essentially, if the NAV classifies your crypto activity as a business or self-employment rather than casual investment.

-The distinction is not precisely defined in statute, but NAV guidance suggests the following triggers for SZOCHO liability: frequent trading (dozens of transactions per month), significant trading volume relative to other income, and treating crypto gains as a primary income source.
+The distinction is not precisely defined in statute, but NAV guidance suggests the following triggers for SZOCHO liability: frequent trading (dozens of transactions per month), high trading volume relative to other income, and treating crypto gains as a primary income source.

 For casual investors who buy, hold, and spend through a card: 15% only.
 For active day traders who also use a crypto card: potentially 28% on all crypto income, including card spending gains.
 This makes the funding strategy even more critical for active traders.